AdaCore/ada_language_server/README.md

 code --extensionDevelopmentPath=<path_to_this_repo>/integration/vscode/ada <workspace directory>
 ```

-You can configure the [GNAT Project File]() and scenario variables via the
+You can configure the ALS via the `.vscode/settings.json` settings file.
-`.vscode/settings.json` settings file, via the keys `"ada.projectFile"` and
-`"ada.scenarioVariables"`.

-You can set the character set to use when the server has to use when reading
-files from disk by specifying an `"ada.defaultCharset"` key.
-The default is
-`iso-8859-1`.

-You can explicitly deactivate the emission of diagnostics, via the
-`"ada.enableDiagnostics"` key.
-By default, diagnostics are enabled.

-The language server is able to edit Ada comments while executing
-`textDocument/rename` request.
-To enable this just set
-`ada.renameInComments` setting to `true`.

-By default, the server indexes the source files after loading a project,
-to speed up subsequent requests.
-This behavior can be controlled
-via the `"ada.enableIndexing"` flag in this request.
+See the setting list [here](doc/settings.md).

 Here is an example config file from the gnatcov project: